vuejs/v2.vuejs.org/src/v2/guide/components.md

 ### `data` Must Be a Function

-Most of the options that can be passed into the Vue constructor can be used in a component, with one special case: `data` must be function.
+Most of the options that can be passed into the Vue constructor can be used in a component, with one special case: `data` must be a function.
 In fact, if you try this:

 ``` js
 Vue.component('my-component', {